Your client should take the following course of action: 1. Go to the oversized baggage desk

 3. Wait for the answer and check the status of missing baggage

-- his/her contact information (address, phone number, email);
+- their contact information (address, phone number, email);

-- his/her baggage tag information (this tag is attached to a boarding pass, so remind your tourist that he/she should throw it away only after he/she successfully leaves an airport);
+- their baggage tag information (this tag is attached to a boarding pass, so remind your tourist that they shouldn't throw it away before leaving the airport successfully);

-- the description of his/her suitcase and a few things.
+- the description of their suitcase and a few of the things inside.

-Once a tourist has filed a report, he/she will get a number to track the status of his/her lost bag.
-One can check the status of missing baggage using the WorldTracer service or on an airline website.
+Once a tourist has filed a report, they will get a number to track the status of the lost bag.
+One can check the status of missing luggage using the WorldTracer service or on an airline website.

-Links to websites where one can track the search process can be found in a checklist at the end of this blog post.
+Links to the websites where one can track the search process can be found in a the checklist at the end of this post.

-If a tourist gets lost at an airport and doesn't know where these desks are located, he/she can ask any airport staff member for help.
+If a tourist gets lost at an airport and doesn't know where these desks are located, they can ask any airport staff member for help.